-This example is an instance where inferring the features was useful to make recommendations to a user.
+The above matrix completion example is an instance where inferring the features was useful to make recommendations to a user.
 The goal was completing the matrix, without a separate classification or regression goal.
-This contrasts methods that complete the input data (input matrix), so that they can then apply standard regression and classification algorithms.
-Nonetheless, the strategies are similar.
+This contrasts methods that complete the input data, so that they can then apply standard regression and classification algorithms.
+For example, for predicting whether a patient has a disease, we might take a two stage process.
+Step 1: Impute any missing attribute information about the patient (e.g., age), to obtain complete data.
+Step 2: Use a standard classifier or regressor on this completed data.